Here you are, hoping to learn more about "playing" your new Yamaha arranger keyboard. And the first topic under "playing" is files? Why is that?

 Technology overtook the smart media card solution, but the USB flash drives grew to dominate the market and have been included on all the keyboards since the PSR-3000.
 It is now a simple matter to download files from the internet, store them on your personal computer, copy them to a flash drive, and then take that drive to your Yamaha keyboard and have all those files available for your use in making music.

 Tyros models after the original Tyros1 include a Hard Drive so that there is an HD1 storage option available on these keyboards.
 With a USB midi connection between your keyboard and your computer, you can even simply drag and drop files from your computer hard drive to your Yamaha hard drive.
 It is also easy to copy files to a USB drive from your computer and then take that USB drive to your Tyros and copy the files over to the Tyros hard drive.

 Almost everyone will also want to know how to get more files.
-While you can get thousands of additional files by ordering one of the PSR Tutorial CD-ROMS, most users will be getting their free files from the internet.
+While you can get thousands of additional files by ordering one of the PSR Tutorial Data Collections, most users will get their free files from the internet.
 The File Downloads lesson will help those who are new to this process.
-Finally, most internet files are compressed to save storage space and download time so users have to uncompress the files back to their normal size before they can be used.
-The File Compression lesson will point you to several internet sites that explain this process and can provide you with a variety of file compression utilities if you need them.
+Most internet files are compressed to save storage space and download time so users have to uncompress the files back to their normal size before they can be used.
+The File Compression lesson points you to several internet sites that explain this process and can provide you with a variety of file compression utilities if you need them.
 For those uncomfortable with the downloading and unzipping process, PSR Tutorial Data collections can be ordered along with a USB drive where the data is provided uncompressed and ready to use as soon as you put the USB drive into your keyboard.